-In that same year, the privately-built Long Island Motor Parkway outside New York City opened its first section.
+In that year, the privately-built Long Island Motor Parkway outside New York City opened its first section.
 This was a toll road, a financing method used since pioneer days.
 This conventional non-divided roadway had a single lane in each direction with banked curves and reinforced concrete pavement.
 It also had something innovative: controlled access.
 Bridges eliminated grade crossings with other streets and railroad lines.

 By then, construction was also underway nearby on the government-built Bronx River Parkway, with multiple lanes in each direction and divided pavement.
 It used the centuries-old concept of wide downtown Boulevards with a park in the middle, combined with controlled access.

 In most of the country however, roads were still dirt, mud or perhaps just wagon tracks.
 Generally, only cities had any pavement.
 There was no road "system" just primitive paths radiating from towns, cities, or railroad depots.

 In 1919, young Lt.
 Col. Dwight Eisenhower crossed the country in a military convoy.
-The Lincoln Highway west of Chicago was primitive and the trip, full of mud and mishaps, took 62 days at an average 6 MPH (9.6 km/h)!
+The Lincoln Highway west of Chicago was horrendous and the trip, full of mud and mishaps, took 62 days at an average 6 MPH (9.6 km/h)!
 Later, as Supreme Allied Commander in World War II, General Eisenhower saw the 1930s era German Autobahns and realized their importance.